quickshiftin/wfpc/README.md

   - Filter extension
   - SimpleXML extension
   - allow_url_fopen = 1
-* The code is nothing to brag about, I put it together in a few hours for my own needs.
-If folks like it, I can clean it up.
 * This script will actually work for *any* site that has a sitemap.xml file.
 If you have an FPC mechanism on a site running something other than Magento, you may still find the script useful!